A beginner's guide to Trentino’s vie ferrate

 To undertake this activity in safety you need to be fully equipped with a climbing harness fitted with karabiners, suitable footwear, a helmet and gloves for grip.

 If you are a beginner, we recommend to start with easy routes and join a guided tour with a qualified mountain guide.
-Browse our beginner’s guide to four easy vie ferrate in Trentino, from the sunny cliffs of Lake Garda to the lofty heights of the Dolomites.
+Browse our beginner’s guide to six easy vie ferrate in Trentino, from the sunny cliffs of Lake Garda to the lofty heights of the Dolomites.

 Via Ferrata Rio Sallagoni - Lake Garda